Amra Kalan

 Amra Kalan is a village and union council of Gujrat District, in the Punjab province of Pakistan.
-It is part of Kharian Tehsil and is located at an altitude of 219 metres.
+Part of Kharian Tehsil, this village is located at an altitude of 219 metres.

 History

 Amra Kalan was named after its first settler Amar Khan in the 16th century.
 The Battle of Chillianwala was fought during the Second Anglo-Sikh War in the nearby villages of Chillianwala and Rasul on 13 January 1849.
-Before the creation of Pakistan it was home to Muslims, Sikhs and Hindus.
-During the bloody partition in 1947, Sikhs and Hindus migrated to India and Muslim refugees (Muhajirs) coming from India were given the abandoned properties left behind by the Sikhs.
+During the bloody partition in 1947, Sikhs and Hindus migrated from here to India and some of the Muslim refugees who had to migrate from India settled in the village.

-Before 1960 people of Amra Kalan largely depended on agriculture.
+Before 1960, people of Amra Kalan largely depended on agriculture.
 Small land holdings and economic conditions forced people to look for alternatives.
-From the early 1960s, many inhabitants started migrating to European countries; mainly the United Kingdom, Greece, Holland, Denmark and Norway, to the Middle East in the 70s and later to USA, Spain and Italy from the 90s onward.
+From the early 1960s, many inhabitants started migrating to European countries; mainly the United Kingdom, Greece, Holland, Denmark and Norway, to the Middle East in the 1970s and later to USA, Spain and Italy from the 1990s onward.
 This has brought about an improvement in the economic conditions for majority of the population with better living conditions for many in the village.